Protecting Revenue with Predictive Analytics

-Lowering customer churn
+Lowering customer churn with predictive analytics

 The two main barriers, according to research, to getting started are lack of an effective strategy and system complexity.
 But one doesn’t need a massive amount of resources and planning to begin to pick the low-hanging fruit using predictive analytics (PA) in subscription-based services.

 Customer churn is an area in many businesses where PA can be applied for quick benefit.
 Take telecommunications companies, for example.

 Telcos collect a lot of data related to customer usage of services and their networks.
 They also track customer preferences and buying habits.
 They store and manage vast amounts of data on a daily basis.
 This data can be used to analyze customer behavior, uncover drivers of churn, and identify potential churners before they leave.